Last updated on September 2nd, 2018 at 12:49 am

 - Slice the brisket against the grain.

-- The outer sides of my brisket are always fork tender and shred easily which I absolutely love.
-That been said I still get nice slices.
+- The outer sides of my brisket are always fork tender and shred easily.

-Can I make this Recipe in a Slow Cooker?
+Can I cook this Brisket Recipe in the Slow Cooker?

-- Follow recipe to step 5 and then place everything on the slow cooker – brisket fat side up and cook on low for 8 hours.
+- Yes, you can cook the brisket in the slow cooker!
+Follow the recipe below to step 5 and then place everything into the crock pot – brisket fat side up.
+Cover and cook on low for 8 hours.

 - If you love braises and stews take a look at these recipes: